the-other-mariana/torus-worm/README.md

 # Worm/flower-like Torus

-This is a simple script that creates a sine-based torus geometric figure mesh in Autodesk Maya
+This is a simple script that creates a sine-based torus geometric figure mesh in Autodesk Maya using a bit of math.

 ## Specifications